-Subject to scheduling requirements adopted by the AALL Awards Committee, the Law Library Journal Article of the Year Award will be determined under the following procedure.
+Subject to scheduling requirements adopted by the AALL Law Library Journal Article of the Year Award Jury, the Law Library Journal Article of the Year Award will be determined under the following procedure.

-- A subcommittee of the LLJ/AALL Spectrum Committee, in consultation with the editor of Law Library Journal, shall select one or more recipients for the award, or no recipient if it deems none of the nominees sufficiently qualified.
+- The jury shall select one or more recipients of the award or no recipient if it deems none of the nominees sufficiently qualified.

-- The committee will submit the winning recipient's name(s) to the Awards Committee.
+- The jury will submit the winning recipient's name(s) to the Awards Committee.

 - D.R.
 Jones, Associate Dean for Information Resources, Law Library Director, and Assistant Professor of Law, University of Memphis, Cecil.
 C. Humphreys School of Law, Memphis, Tennessee

 "Locked Collections: Copyright and the Future of Research Support" 105 Law Library Journal 425 (2013)

 Sharon Hamby O'Connor, Associate Professor Emerita